Execution contexts

 Procedure invocation semantics

 As mentioned in the previous section, procedures in Miden assembly can be invoked via five different instructions: exec, call, syscall, dynexec, and dyncall.
-Invocation semantics of call, dyncall, and syscall instructions are basically the same, the only difference being that the syscall instruction can be used only to call kernel's procedures.
+Invocation semantics of call, dyncall, and syscall instructions are basically the same, the only difference being that the syscall instruction can be used only with procedures which are defined in the program's kernel.
 The exec and dynexec instructions are different, and we explain these differences below.

 Invoking via call, dyncall, and syscall instructions